 When Negative Space Makes a Shape

 The answer is that disregard for blacks, for immigrants, for women, and for the poor is woven into the fabric of white evangelicalism in ways they cannot see because it’s all about what their theology doesn’t say rather than what it does.
-It’s about what their theological tradition has eliminated from consideration over the course of their long and tumultuous history rather than what it actually speaks about explicitly.
+It’s about what their theological tradition has eliminated from consideration over the course of their long and discordant history rather than what it actually speaks about explicitly.

 Call it apophatic racism, if you will.
 Its shape doesn’t come from what is said, but from what is left unsaid.